Reporting Work-Related Injuries & Illnesses

-District Board of Trustees Policy 6Hx-18-5.07 "Illness in the Line of Duty Leave" allows full-time employees up to five (5) duty days of full compensation for absences due to on-the-job illnesses or injuries which are determined necessary by a certified workers' compensation physician.
+An employee is provided coverage for lost wages and medical expenses that result from a job-related accident or illness in accordance with the Workers' Compensation laws of the State of Florida.
+District Board of Trustees Policy 6Hx-18-5.07 "Illness in the Line of Duty Leave" allows regular and fixed-term employees up to five (5) days of compensation for absences due to on-the-job illnesses or injuries which are determined necessary by an approved certified workers' compensation physician.

 If you need emergency medical assistance:

 - Inform the emergency room staff that you sustained a workers' compensation injury.

 - You will need to be drug tested by the emergency room in accordance with Board Policy 6Hx-18-5.84 "Drug and Alcohol Free Workplace".

 - After being treated by the emergency room contact the Office of Human Resources at 868-3133 or 868-3134 for follow-up instructions.

 If your injury does not require emergency medical assistance:

 - Contact your supervisor immediately and your Campus Security.
 All injuries are to be reported, even if medical treatment is not needed.
 If during normal business hours and you require medical treatment, you must have a referral from the Office of Human Resources to be seen by a certified Workers’ Compensation physician or facility.

 Injuries after hours and on the weekends:

 - If you need emergency medical attention, call 911 and inform your supervisor.
 Inform the emergency room staff of a workers’ comp injury.